WSDOT-GIS/GeoPortal/config/README.md

 		"Legend"
 	],

+## alternateTabTitles ##
+Allows tabs to be given alternate names.
+In the example below, the tab that would normally be called *Tools* will instead be called *Search*.

+	"alternateTabTitles":  {
+		"Tools": "Search"
+	},

 ## customLegend ##
 The custom legend property can be used to replace the default legend with a customLegend widget.
 This value will match the options object of the customLegend widget.
 Most configurations will probably be best served by using the default legend (and omitting the "customLegend" setting).